 Current EU bioenergy policy will allow ever more trees and crops to be burnt for energy.

-This will increase greenhouse gas emissions even more than fossil fuels would do.
+This will harm nature and increase greenhouse gas emissions even more than fossil fuels would do.

 Why it matters

 Bioenergy has a role to play in the decarbonisation of the EU energy system.
 But some types of bioenergy can actually increase emissions substantially.
 Biofuels from purpose-grown crops, for example, are unlikely to be lower carbon than fossil fuels.

 What’s more, scientists agree that burning tree trunks or stumps will increase emissions for decades compared to fossil fuels – one reason for this is how long it takes for forests to grow back.

 Currently, EU law means all forms of bioenergy are incentivised.
 This has brought about a vast expansion in bioenergy, leading to increased emissions, deforestation and food price rises.